wilsoncai1992/adaptest/pkg/README.md

 ## License

-This software is distributed under the GPL-2 license.
+This software contents of this repository are distributed under the GPL-2 license.
+See file `LICENSE` for details.